Reducing (film): Plot

 Three months pass, and the Truffles, now settled into their own home, await the arrival of Johnnie, who has been dating Vivian and will be escorting her to a party.
-While Vivian and Johnnie are out on their date, the heartbroken Joyce visits Marie and begs her to intervene in her daughter's affair with the man she loves.
-Moved by her show of emotion, Marie agrees to help Joyce by going to Johnnie's and speaking to him on her behalf.
-At Johnnie's, Marie accuses the young playboy of unfairly turning Vivian's head with fancy cars, yachts and other luxuries and then giving her the gate.
-Marie then insists that Johnnie marry Joyce, which he agrees to do.
-Marie tells her daughter that Johnnie was not worthy of her love because he was only seeing her to make Joyce jealous.
+While Vivian and Johnnie are out on their date, the heartbroken Joyce visits Marie and begs her aunt to help her, as she is in "terrible trouble".
+Moved by her show of emotion and implied plight, Marie agrees to help Joyce.
+She goes to Johnnie's to confront him, armed with a Civil War revolver that "hasn't worked since Bull Run".
+At Johnnie's, Vivian flees when she and Johnnie hear her mother at the door.
+Marie enters and accuses the young playboy of unfairly turning Joyce's head with fancy cars, yachts and other luxuries and then "giving her the gate".
+Marie insists that Johnnie marry her niece, which he agrees to do after admitting his father would call him "a rotter" if he knew what he'd done to Joyce.
+Marie lies to her daughter, telling her that Johnnie was not worthy of her love because he was only seeing her to make Joyce jealous.
 After Joyce and Johnnie's wedding, Polly, unaware that Marie was responsible for their reunion, calls to gloat about the news and remind Marie that Vivian should have "stayed in her own class."
-However, when Joyce explains Marie's involvement, Polly thanks her sister for her help, and the two forgive each other.
+However, Joyce, wanting her mother and aunt to reconcile, admits everything and explains Marie's involvement.
+Polly visits her sister to thank her for her help, and the two forgive each other.